Donders-Institute/docker-swarm-setup/doc/tutorial/basic.rst

     -v htmldoc:/var/www/html \
     --name myhttpd httpd:centos

-You should see the new ``index.html`` page is still available after restarting the container.
+You should see that our own ``index.html`` page is still available after restarting the container.

 If you want to start from the scratch without any container data, one can simply remove the volume followed by creating a new one.